-Headlines around the country speculate on the potential impact of COVID- 19 on the real estate market.
+Headlines around the country speculate on the potential impact of COVID- 19 on the Guelph real estate market.
 Some are calling for an outright crash due to record unemployment rates.
-Some are saying that when all this dies down, we’ll just go back to where we left off with strong housing prices in Guelph.
+Some are saying that when all this dies down, we’ll just go back to where we left off with strong houses for sale in Guelph.
 Who’s right?
 Who’s wrong?

-Last month, Beth and Ryan Waller reported that COVID-19’s impact on Guelph real estate prices sent the number of houses sold plunging 70%.
+Last month, Beth and Ryan Waller reported that COVID-19’s impact sent prices plunging 70%.
 It made sense in retrospect: Guelphites were following the rules and self-isolating.
 They weren’t looking at homes to buy and if they didn’t need to sell, they didn’t sell.

 Condos now represent only 18% and 25% market share respectively.
 This is mainly due to two factors: buyers have been snapping up freehold homes at a faster rate, as well as fewer condo developments offering new units for sale.
 Sure, the average price of a condo is increasing, but not at the same rate as freehold homes.
 If you are considering a condo purchase or sale, it’s recommended to ask your REALTOR® to watch this segment closely for you as it appears to be changing quickly.

-And although the average price of a home in Guelph has increased 11% this year, there are some neighbourhoods that are really propping up this number.
-If you own a home in the area of Kortright East of Gordon St, you’re leading the way at a +43% increase in average price.
-Looking a bit deeper though, this is mainly due to new higher-end development but still plays an important role in the total Guelph growth.
+The average price of a home in Guelph has increased 11% this year.
+There are some neighbourhoods that are really propping up this number.
+If you own a home in the area of Kortright East of Gordon St, you’re leading the way.
+With a +43% increase in average price, this is mainly due to new higher-end development.
+However, it still plays an important role in the total Guelph growth.

 Source: GDAR data, 2018-2020. $ volume and unit sales, City of Guelph.